Ankan982/Todo-List-Application-using-PHP-and-MySql/README.md

 In this project , I am developing a todo list using PHP that allows me to do full CURDS functionality like Create, Update, Read, Delete.
 All the data are stored in MySql database.
 # Insights :
- with this project you will learn all the basic operation that you neeed to know as a developers.
+ with this project you will learn all the basic operations that you need to know as a developers.
  # Key Notes:
   the points I discussed here are:-
  # CURDS- Create, Update, Read, Delete.